EESSI/docs/docs/adding_software/debugging_failed_builds.md

 ```

 ## Building software with the `EESSI-install-software.sh` script
 The Automatic build and deploy [bot](../bot.md) installs software by executing the `EESSI-install-software.sh` script.
 The advantage is that running this script is the closest you can get to replicating the bot's behaviour - and thus the failure.
 The downside is that if a PR adds a lot of software, it may take quite a long time to run - even if you might already know what the problematic software package is.
 In that case, you might be better off following the steps under (Building software from an easystack file)[#building-software-from-an-easystack-file] or (Building an individual package)[#building-an-individual-package].

 Note that you could also combine approaches: first build everything using the `EESSI-install-software.sh` script, until you reproduce the failure.
 Then, start making modifications (e.g. changes to the EasyConfig, patches, etc) and trying to rebuild that package individually to test your changes.

-First, you'll need to get the diff file for the PR, as this is used by the `EESSI-install-software.sh` script to see what is changed in this PR - and thus what needs to be build for this PR.
+To build software using the `EESSI-install-software.sh` script, you'll first need to get the diff file for the PR.
+This is used by the `EESSI-install-software.sh` script to see what is changed in this PR - and thus what needs to be build for this PR.
 To download the diff for PR 360, we would e.g. do
 ```
 wget https://github.com/EESSI/software-layer/pull/360.diff
 ```